CDISC creates supplements for three types of instruments:

 Clinical Classifications are based on a trained healthcare professional’s observation of a subject’s health condition or status with input from associated clinical records review.
-Clinical Classifications may be based solely on objective data from clinical records, or they may involve a clinical judgment or interpretation of the directly observable signs, behaviors, or other physical manifestations related to a condition or subject status.
+Clinical Classifications may be based solely on objective data from clinical records, or may involve a clinical judgment or interpretation of the directly observable signs, behaviors, or other physical manifestations related to a condition or subject status.
 These physical manifestations may be findings that are typically represented in other SDTM domains, such as labs, vital signs, or clinical events.
-Therefore, Clinical Classifications are often composite scores based on diverse inputs.
-This assessment method differs from a more traditional question-and-answer interview commonly seen in Questionnaires.
+Therefore, Clinical Classifications may be composite scores based on diverse inputs.
+This assessment method differs from a more traditional question-and-answer interview commonly seen in questionnaires.

 Through the ePROVIDE platform and the PROQOLID, PROLABELS and PROINSIGHT databases, Mapi Research Trust creates vital links among those at every level of Patient-Centered Outcomes studies.

 Visit https://eprovide.mapi-trust.org/ for more information.